imonban/MigraneFreq_extract/README.md

 Step 3.
 Change infer.sh to provide the correct filepath and model weights, and also provide the correct path where you want to store the output

 Step 4.
 Run the model ./infer.sh

+The GPT-2 generative model was the best-performing model with an accuracy of 0.92 [0.91 – 0.93] and R2 score of 0.89 [0.87, 0.9], and all GPT2-based models outperformed the ClinicalBERT model in terms of the exact matching accuracy.